monacuca/abfominaya.github.io/_posts/nohacemucho.md

 ---
 title: "No Hace Mucho...."
 excerpt: "Ink on paper.
 Javascript.
-Plotter."
+Plotter.
+An exploration of a lost world."
 coverImage: "/assets/blog/projects/nohacemucho/1.png"
 date: "20211101"
 author: